 Further, the screen has a light matte anti-glare coating that eliminates reflections and a 3-side borderless design with an attachable shading hood, a cable management system and a hole at the base that can serve as a smartphone holder.

-Connectivity options are abundant and include DisplayPort 1.4, a DisplayPort 1.4 output for daisy-chaining, three HDMI 2.0 ports and USB-C (with DP 1.4 Alt Mode and 100W Power Delivery).
+Connectivity options are abundant and include DisplayPort 1.4, a DisplayPort 1.4 output for daisy-chaining, three HDMI 2.0 ports and USB type C (with DP 1.4 Alt Mode and 100W Power Delivery).

 Other ports, at the left side of the screen, include a quad-USB 3.0 hub (1 upstream USB-B and 4 downstream USB-A ports – one with fast charging) and a headphone jack.
 There’s also an integrated KVM switch.